 3. Call someone

-Or text someone if you don’t like phone calls (uhhh is that just me?).
+Or text someone if you don’t like phone calls.
 Or talk to a therapist.

 Something happy or fun like Harry Potter (just not the fifth book!
 Or the end of the 6th or 7th.. -tears- Ok maybe just read The Poky Little Puppy).